Skip to content

 4. Portfolios.

-All administrators will receive an evaluation in which at least twenty percent (20%)of the summative evaluation results are based on objective measures of growth in measurable student achievement, as defined in Idaho Code §33-1001.
+Student Achievement.
+All administrators will receive an evaluation in which part of the summative evaluation results are based on objective measures of growth in measurable student achievement, as defined in Idaho Code §33-1001.
 This portion of the evaluation may be calculated using current and/or immediate past year’s data and may use one (1) or both years data, as determined by the board of trustees.
+Growth in student achievement may be considered as an optional measure for all other school based and district based administrators, as determined by the board.

 EVALUATION PROCEDURES

-At the end of the year, the evaluator and principal will review and discuss the principal’s professional growth plan and the achievement of set goals, student achievement data, and parent/guardian input.
-The evaluator will provide feedback on the principal’s performance for the year and assign a final effectiveness rating.
+At the end of the year, the evaluator and principal may review and discuss the principal’s professional growth plan and the achievement of set goals, student achievement data, and parent/guardian input.
+The evaluator may provide feedback on the principal’s performance for the year and assign a final effectiveness rating.

 No contract shall be issued for the next ensuing year until such time as the principal’s formal written performance evaluation has been completed.